markjnkim/es_mod/01-html/content/step-6-reach-out.md

   color: #fce138;
 }
 ```
-> **Dev Guru**: Even seasoned programmers can struggle and become frustrated when learning new tools.
-The difference is that knowledgeable programmers have a much higher familiarity with not only the syntax, but also experience with past tools that allows  for some intuitive problem solving.
-That's why it is important in programming to have lots of hands on experience struggling through problems to find a solution.

-Trying and failing is often the case when learning new things.
-The struggle and frustration are often the key inflection points that lead to breakthroughs in understanding.

 Just as we did in previous sections, we added CSS declarations to our CSS rule that targets our `contact` class to add some distinct style to our Reach Out section.
 For this rule, we updated the background color and center aligned the `div` container which includes our map and contact info.